We just completed our online workshop series!

 In case you missed our 3-part, live workshop series, you can follow along with this post or watch the recording.
 In this post, I’ll walk you through how you can import a schema, save example responses, create descriptions, share your collection with others, create workspaces, comment on collections, and quickly create documentation.

 This post is the first of three posts that will cover the topics from the recent Postman workshop series.
-I will cover Part 1: Collaborating on API Design with Schemas and Postman Collections, Part 2: Working Across Teams with Version Control and Collections as a Source of Truth, and Part 3: Powering Mocking, Monitoring, CI/CD, and Other Tasks with Collaborative Collections.
+I will cover part 1: Develop APIs with Your Team in Postman, part 2: Collaborate Better with Postman Version Control, and part 3: Powering Mocking, Monitoring, CI/CD, and Other Tasks with Collaborative Collections.

 Importing a Schema